 Evaluating the But-For World: Surveys, Experiments, and Market Data

 Class actions alleging harm from defective automobiles have unique characteristics, due to the vast array of features that can factor into consumer choice.
-Vice Presidents Mark Gustafson and Kristina Shampanier talked with academic affiliate Olivier Toubia, Glaubinger Professor of Business and Faculty Director of The Eugene Lang Entrepreneurship Center at Columbia Business School, about different methodologies for evaluating the “but-for” world in complex cases like these.
+Principal Mark Gustafson and Vice President Kristina Shampanier talked with academic affiliate Olivier Toubia, Glaubinger Professor of Business and Faculty Director of The Eugene Lang Entrepreneurship Center at Columbia Business School, about different methodologies for evaluating the “but-for” world in complex cases like these.

 Olivier Toubia: Glaubinger Professor of Business and Faculty Director of The Eugene Lang Entrepreneurship Center, Columbia Business School